LazyPezt/LazyPezt.github.io/index.md

 This lab was a good one, just because I really find the concept of object classes interesting.
 I found that classes were very similar to other things I’ve worked with, like lua.
 Other than that, I highly enjoyed using the member functions, because they’re pretty simple, (so far), and I like using them, since it feels familiar.
 Also I wished that we did more with the random number generator, and also I wished that we wrote our own class.

 Lab 7, Part 1
 This lab was SO difficult.
 It was easily one of the harder ones, but I liked the challenge that it had.
 Especially once I understood how to actually code what I needed to, it was pretty fun to do.
-Although I do think I made it harder for me and my teammate by making all of the if statements for the signs into only one if statement each.
+Although I do think I made it harder for me and my teammate by making all of the if statements for the signs into only one if statement each